Limekys/LimeUI/wiki/LuiBase.md

 # LuiBase

 The basic constructor of all elements, which contains all the basic functions and logic of each element.
+**Available parameters:**
+x - x position for element (left position of flex node)
+y - y position for element (top position of flex node)
+width or w - width of element
+height or h - height of element
+name - unique name_id for element

 ## Methods
 ### `addEvent`
 Add a callback for a specific event